Configurational entropy and stability conditions of fermion and boson stars: Concluding Remarks

-The last quantity under consideration, which is the central energy density, leads to enormous amounts of error that can reach values up to 100\%.
-From this point of view, the two methods contradict each other rendering the central energy density unreliably calculated through the CE method.
+The last quantity under consideration, which is the central density, leads to enormous amounts of error that can reach values up to 100\%.
+From this point of view, the two methods contradict each other rendering the central density unreliably calculated through the CE method.
+However, it is important to note that, while the previous analysis may result in significant errors in certain cases, the situation is different for boson stars.
+By carefully selecting an appropriate momentum cut-off, the convergence between the two methods can be greatly improved across all four quantities under consideration.
+This highlights the critical role of the momentum cut-off in mitigating errors and enhancing the overall accuracy of the results.

 The above result does not agree with what was recently found that the stability by the minimization of the CE, concerning neutron stars and quark stars, does not have, at least quantitatively, universal validity.
 A possible explanation, at least for neutron stars, is that the existence of the crust, which has a special constitutive explanation, has a dramatic effect on locating the stability point by the CE minimization method.
 On the other hand, in the case of quark stars, where there is no crust, the failure of the method does not currently have a solid explanation.
-Thus, the accurate prediction of the stability point is not only related to the uniformity of the EoS, such as in the case of interacting Fermi and Boson gas, where no crust is added, but also to its specific form.
+Thus, the accurate prediction of the stability point is not only related to the uniformity of the EoS, such as in the case of interacting Fermi and boson gas, where no crust is added, but also to its specific form.

 In conclusion, the CE method can be used as a qualitative, rather than a quantitative, tool to macroscopically locate the instability region of certain configurations of compact objects.
 Finally, although the CE method is an alternative approach for exploring the instability regions of compact objects, the dependence on the specific EoS and the internal structure of the compact star are factors with a decisive role in the validity of the approach.